La cumparsita: History

 Firpo recorded the song in November 1916 for Odeon Records: Odeon release number 483.
-He used the recording studio of Max Glücksmann in Buenos Aires, and employed two violinists, one bandoneon player (Juan Bautista "Bachicha" Deambrogio), and one flute player to join him as bandleader on piano.
+He used the recording studio of Max Glücksmann in Buenos Aires, and employed two violinists, one bandoneon player (Juan Bautista "Bachicha" Deambroggio), and one flute player to join him as bandleader on piano.
 The song was pressed as the B-side of a 78 rpm release, and had only a modest success, fading in familiarity after several years.

 Lyrics to the song were written by the Argentine Pascual Contursi in 1924, and soon became a hit.
 This version of the song is considered the most widely known tango song in the world, closely followed by "El Choclo".
 Contursi recorded the song under the title "Si supieras" ("If you knew").
-Living in Paris at that time, Matos Rodríguez discovered, that the song was a big hit, when he talked with Uruguayan violinist and tango orchestra leader Francisco Canaro, who was playing the tune at Paris engagements as "Si supieras".
+Living in Paris at that time, Matos Rodríguez discovered that the song was a big hit when he talked with Uruguayan violinist and tango orchestra leader Francisco Canaro, who was playing the tune at Paris engagements as "Si supieras".
 Canaro told Matos Rodríguez the song was "all the rage by all the orchestras".
 Matos Rodríguez spent the next two decades in various court battles over royalties, and finally succeeded in ensuring, that "La cumparsita" was re-established as the title of the song.
 However, Contursi's lyrics became intimately associated with the song.

 Canaro formulated a binding agreement in 1948, one which would end the lawsuits.
 He determined that 20 percent of all royalties would go to the estates of the lyricist Contursi and his business partner Enrique P. Maroni.
 The other 80 percent of recording royalties would go to the estate of Matos Rodríguez.
 Canaro established that future sheet music printings would show Contursi's lyrics in addition to less well-known ones written by Matos Rodríguez, and no other lyrics.